-- February 2021 – Virtual site visit to learn about the Santa Barbara Public Library’s Library-to-Go mobile van supported by the Santa Barbara Public Library Foundation
+- Summer 2021 – Virtual site visit to learn about the Santa Barbara Public Library’s Library-to-Go mobile van supported by the Santa Barbara Public Library Foundation

 New this year: we’ll compile a reading list of articles by leaders in the field or a literature review of key scholars’ and practitioners’ works about the topics to add to our learning.

-- November 2020 - Immigrants’ Stories; America’s Promise: this forum will focus on historic and current national immigration policies and practices and their impact on Santa Barbara families and communities.
+- November 6, 2020 - Immigrants’ Stories; America’s Promise: Learn about historic and current national immigration policies and practices and their impact on Santa Barbara families and communities.
 Julissa Peña and Maria Vega of the Santa Barbara County Immigrant Legal Defense Center will present TED-style talks and then take part in a moderated interview.

-- December 2020 - Aging in Place in Santa Barbara – Obstacles and Opportunities: this forum will focus on the critical issues for seniors who want to age in place with security and dignity.
+- December 8, 2020 - Aging in Place in Santa Barbara – Obstacles and Opportunities: Hear about the critical issues for seniors who want to age in place with security and dignity.
 What policies, funding, best practices or model programs show the most promise?
 We’ll highlight the work of nationally renowned experts and Women’s Fund grantees 2nd Story Associates and Easy Lift.

-- January 2021 - The Power of Prevention: Supporting Positive Mental and Emotional Health in Youth: this forum will explore the power of holistic prevention programs to support and nurture the well-being of young people.
+- Winter 2021 - The Power of Prevention: Supporting Positive Mental and Emotional Health in Youth: Explore the power of holistic prevention programs to support and nurture the well-being of young people.
 We will learn from local educators and seasoned experts, including Sources of Strength, the social/emotional learning program that the Santa Barbara Education Foundation and the Santa Barbara School District are bringing to all three public high schools.